-Except for the demand amounts for the aforesaid periods, no further demands have been raised on the Company by the ESI Authorities for the various ongoing litigation and accordingly, no further amounts have been considered for disclosure as contingent liability as they are not ascertainable.
+Except for the demand amounts for the aforesaid periods, no further demands have been raised on the Company by the ESI Authorities for the various ongoing litigations and accordingly, no further amounts have been considered for disclosure as contingent liability as they are not ascertainable.

-35 Capital Commitments
+35 Capital Commitments (Rs. in Lakhs)

-As at March 31, 2022 As at March 31, 2021 mated value of contracts on capital account (Property, plant and 8,944.21 6,572.99 ipments and Intangible Assets) remaining to be executed and not provided
+As at March 31, 2023 As at March 31, 2022 Estimated value of contracts on capital account (Property, plant and 7,367.99 8,944.21

-Estimated value of contracts on capital account (Property, plant and Equipments and Intangible Assets) remaining to be executed and not provided for [net of advances as at March 31, 2022: Rs.
-352.08 Lakhs (March 31, 2021: Rs.
-1,165.01 Lakhs)]
+Estimated value of contracts on capital account (Property, plant and Equipments and Intangible Assets) remaining to be executed and not provided for [net of advances as at March 31, 2023: Rs.
+320.20 Lakhs (March 31, 2022: Rs.
+352.08 Lakhs)]

-- 36 The Hon'ble Supreme Court of India in its judgment in the matter of Vivekananda Vidyamandir & Others Vs The Regional Provident Fund Commissioner (II) West Bengal laid principles in relation to non-exclusion of certain allowances from the definition of "basic wages" of the relevant employees for the purposes of determining contribution to provident fund under the Employees' Provident Funds & Miscellaneous Provisions Act, 1952.
-Based on assessment performed by the management of the impact of aforesaid judgement and the related circular (Circular No. C-I/1(33)2019/Vivekananda Vidya Mandir/284) dated March 20, 2019 issued by the Employees' Provident Fund Organisation, the order did not result in any material impact on these financial statements.
-The management will continue to assess the impact of further developments relating to retrospective application of the Hon'ble Supreme Court's judgement together with the legal advisors taking into account the additional guidance as and when issued by the statutory authorities and deal with it accordingly. - 37 The Company had claimed a refund amounting to Rs.
+- The Hon'ble Supreme Court of India in its judgment in the matter of Vivekananda Vidyamandir & Others Vs The Regional Provident Fund Commissioner (II) West Bengal laid principles in relation to non-exclusion of certain allowances from the definition of "basic wages" of the relevant employees for the purposes of determining contribution to provident fund under the Employees' Provident Funds & Miscellaneous Provisions Act, 1952.
+Based on assessment performed by the management of the impact of aforesaid judgement and the related circular (Circular No. C-l/1(33)2019/Vivekananda Vidya Mandir/284) dated March 20, 2019 issued by the Employees' Provident Fund Organisation, the order did not result in any material impact on these financial statements.
+The management will continue to assess the impact of further developments relating to retrospective application of the Hon'ble Supreme Court's judgement together with the legal advisors taking into account the additional guidance as and when issued by the statutory authorities and deal with it accordingly. - The Company had claimed a refund amounting to Rs.
 823.89 Lakhs pertaining to sales tax on purchase of raw materials based on Bihar Industrial Policy, 1995.
-This claim was up-held during 2002-03 by the Hon'ble Ranchi High Court and was passed on to the Joint Commissioner of Commercial Taxes (JCCT) for implementation.
+This claim was up-held during 2002-03 by the Hon'ble High Court of Jharkhand and was passed on to the Joint Commissioner of Commercial Taxes (JCCT) for implementation.
 Despite admittance of the refund claim in its entirety by JCCT, the Commissioner of Commercial Taxes (CCT) reduced the claim to Rs.
 519.26 Lakhs and refunded the same over 2002-03 and 2003-04.
 The Company's Review petition before the Hon'ble High Court of Jharkhand against the order of CCT was rejected.
 Later on, the Company filed a Special Leave Petition (SLP) before the Hon'ble Supreme Court.
 This SLP was disposed off with the direction to file an application before the High Court and directing the High Court to decide the case on merit.
-On filing a writ petition before the Hon'ble High Court of Jharkhand, the matter was decided in favour of the Company on February 22, 2017.
+On filling a writ petition before the Hon'ble High Court of Jharkhand, the matter was decided in favour of the Company on February 22, 2017.
 By this order, the court gave direction to the department to refund the Principal amount of Rs.
 304.63 Lakhs along with statutory interest within 16 weeks from the date of receipt of copy of the order.
-The Commercial Tax Department had filed a petition before the Hon'ble Supreme Court against the order of the Hon'ble Supreme Court.
+The Commercial Tax Department had filed a petition before the Hon'ble Supreme Court.
 The Company has filed a reply to the petition before the Hon'ble Supreme Court on May 23, 2018.
 The matter is currently pending before the Hon'ble Supreme Court.